 The other heart of their sound is Caleb's style and sound engineering.
 In this podcast interview Colleen reveals that Caleb sees colors in sounds, and he does the recording and mixing like he's painting.
 You can see every brush stroke, and it would have been too intense for me if my ears hadn't already been tuned to Big Blood's piercing vocals, one-beat rhythms, fuzz-folk instrumentation, and spacy background aura.

 Even then, at first I only heard about 30 songs that I wanted to keep listening to.
 Now I'm over 100, but it has been a long process of craving harder stuff and not finding it anywhere except by listening to more Big Blood.
-I only discovered them in summer of 2014, and since I started this page in spring of 2015, I've been in a compelling feedback loop: listening closely, coming here to put the music into words, and then using those words to guide my next round of listening.
+I only discovered them in summer of 2014, and when I started this page in spring of 2015, it opened a compelling feedback loop of listening closely, coming here to put the music into words, and then using those words to guide my next round of listening.
 As of Spring 2017, this page is basically in final form, but I'll continue to make small changes as I see them.
 Now I'm getting into other weird primal music like Exuma, Goat, and OOIOO, but Big Blood will always be the best.

 Most of their music is available on this Free Music Archive page, but some of their best stuff is not, and they have a few good songs on side projects under other names.
 Here's their discography on Discogs, their last.fm page, their record company blog, their bandcamp page, and a Facebook fan page.
 Scroll down if you want to listen to my playlists, and here it is album by album: